Ceremonial Organic Matcha

-- Pour 5 oz of water to fill about 1/3 way up in the Encha Zen or Wave bowl.
+- Pour 5 oz of water to fill about 1/3 way up in the bowl.
 Use less water for a stronger taste, more water for a lighter taste.

-- Use the bamboo whisk to brush the powder at an angle a couple of times to avoid the powder sticking to the bottom of the bowl.
+- Use the bamboo matcha whisk to brush the powder at an angle twice to avoid the powder sticking to the bottom of the bowl.

 - Hold the whisk vertically, from the top, not from the side.

-Whisk back-n-forth in a straight "I" line RAPIDLY, not circularly.
+- Whisk back-n-forth rapidly in a straight line, not in a circle.

 Shake your hand at the wrist point, without moving your arm.
 Relax your shoulder and elbow.

 - Don't scratch the bottom of the bowl.

 - Whisk up a big matcha wave (about 15 seconds).

 - After the bowl is full of bubbly foam, slow down gradually in a "W" pattern around the bowl to reduce the big bubbles into smooth microfoam.

 - When you see a calm frothy surface, gently circulate the whisk and lift it up elegantly.

 - If you don't have a bamboo whisk, you can use a handheld frother or a blender to dissolve the powder in water.

 - If you don't have any matcha tool, stir it with a spoon or fork rigorously in a mug.
 Although you won't get the froth and will have clumps in the bottom, you can keep adding water to finish up the powder.

 - For iced Encha matcha on the go, add 1 tsp of Encha powder onto 8-12 oz cold water and some ice cubes in an airtight bottle.
 Shake vigorously for 15 seconds.
 Voila!